peterb12/A-Tour-Of-Haskell/Week4.md

 The complicated truth is that in Haskell, a function only ever takes one argument and returns one argument.
 So how does makeGreeting work?

 Under the covers, `makeGreeting :: String -> String -> String` doesn't mean "Takes two arguments, returns one".
-What it really means is that `makeGreeting` takes **one** argument and then _returns a function that takes an argument and returns one_.
+What it really means is that `makeGreeting` takes **one** argument and then _returns a function that takes the next argument_.
 It's just that when we say `makeGreeting "T'Challa" "powerful"` we immediately apply the next argument to get the final result.

 You can try this out in the REPL if you want: